aed1d1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty = It creates an empty file 'hello'
-5-execute = It adds execute to existing user permission for file 'hello' 6-multiple_permissions = It gives r-xr-xr-- to file 'hello'
+5-execute = It adds execute to existing user permission for file 'hello' 6-multiple_permissions = It gives r-xr-xr-- to file 'hello' 7-everybody = It grants execution permission to everyone